dsoprea/pytzPure/README.txt

 My particular use-case was that I needed timezone support in an AppEngine environment, where there's no support for data files.

+It's not Python3 compatible yet.
+I'm working on it.

 Requirements
 ------------